hyunsoo-an/Hot-Coffee/README.md

 | Env file         | Dotenv           | `npm install dotenv --save` |

 ## Setting up the database
+Copied from

 ### 1. The first migration

-- Use `npm run knex migrate:make todos` to create a migration file
+- Use `npm run knex migrate:make [Table Name]` to create a migration file
 - Convert the migration to an ESM module
   <details style="padding-left: 2em">
     <summary>How to convert your migration to a module</summary>